seL4/docs/Getting started.rst

   * [[seL4 Tutorial 2]] wiki page.
   * [[seL4 Tutorial 3]] wiki page.
   * [[seL4 Tutorial 4]] wiki page.

+== Move on to the CAmkES tutorial ==

+=== Getting the CAmkES Tutorial source [Repo tool] === If you don't have Repo, scroll up and read the earlier sections on Repo, on this very page.
+Both the SEL4 tutorials and the CAmkES tutorials are synched from the same manifest repository, but they use different manifest .xml files and are separate projects.

+{{{
+mkdir camkes-tutorials-manifest
+cd camkes-tutorials-manifest
+repo init -u https://github.com/SEL4PROJ/sel4-tutorials-manifest -m camkes-tutorials.xml
+repo sync
+}}}

+=== Using the CAmkES tutorial ===
+These tutorials work similarly to the SEL4 tutorials in that they are guided by a slide presentation.
+There are half-completed sample applications, with a set of slides giving instructions, with TODO challenges once again.
+There are also completed sample solutions.

+There are however no detailed explanations of each TODO challenge for the CAmkES tutorials, as yet.

+ * The half-written sample applications are in this folder: {{{apps/}}}.
+ * The solutions can be found in this subfolder: {{projects/sel4-tutorials/solutions/}}}.
+ * The slide presentations to guide you through the tutorials are in this file: {{{projects/sel4-tutorials/docs/CAmkESTutorial.pdf}}}.

 == Project Layout ==
 Each project has an associated wiki, accessible via github, that   has up-to-date dependencies and instructions.
 The general   instructions here apply to all projects.